Rich Mix, London, March 2018

 IA: From the krump community?

 DT: From the community.
 I was considered as ‘coming up’ back in the day...it seems incredible now...people didn’t want to see krump choreography - it was frowned upon.
 Even with Radical we were shunned for a long time because we were told that you can’t choreograph krump or 'Why are you krumping to classical music?'
 It’s amazing that those same people are now doing it...I’m like ‘OK.’
 I don’t need recognition, but at least we tried doing something.
 I want the scene to be better and for it not to be one dimensional.
 I met Tight Eyez in 2013.
 I went to LA for a holiday and I got in contact with some members of his crew; I went, I battled and I met Tight Eyez.
 I went to his house, we chilled, chatted and it turned out he already knew about Buckness...which was amazing!
-For us it was like looking at a celebrity, the unattainable; he’d been dancing since 2008 when I first started to find krump...I never thought...I mean it’s different now with social media...but to see someone before social media was like 'Whoa.'
+For us it was like looking at a celebrity, the unattainable; I'd been watching him dance since 2008 when I first started to find krump...I never thought...I mean it’s different now with social media...but to see someone before social media was like 'Whoa.'
 We ended up having a talk, sitting in his house and him saying what we’d done is important for the style he created.
 It meant a lot.
 Then I came back to London, started training and along came to Breakin’ Convention.
 They knew I was going to LA so they asked me to have a word with him, to try and get him over; they’d been emailing and not getting an answer.
 So I spoke to him and said they were legit.
 They’d had a few different experiences with international countries and were like ‘We don’t know who these people are, who Jonzi is or this Breakin’ Convention.’
 I was like 'They are trustworthy.'
 They came over, we linked up and that’s the timeline of my history.

 IA: When was your first battle?